AUA Summit - What is a Megaureter?

 Other Options

-Minimally invasive methods, like injecting substances to fix reflux, don't work well because of the abnormal connection to the bladder.
+Minimally invasive methods, like injecting substances to fix reflux, usually don't work well because of the abnormal connection to the bladder.

 After Treatment